iamqiyanghe/iamqiyanghe.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am happy to share that my paper <a href='https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4410126'> "Firm-Level Labor-Shortage Exposure"  (with Jarrad Harford and Buhui Qiu) has been accepted for presentation at FIRS 2024 and CICF 2024 :).
+I am happy to share that my paper <a href='https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4410126'> "Firm-Level Labor-Shortage Exposure"</a> (with Jarrad Harford and Buhui Qiu) has been accepted for presentation at FIRS 2024 and CICF 2024 :).